The First Rainbow Daytona Sells for $6.3 Million — Did Rolex Buy It Back?

 Image Source: The 1916 Company

 While there’s no confirmation yet, it wouldn’t be surprising if Rolex was behind this purchase.
 In recent years, the brand has shown an interest in acquiring historically significant models, especially those that showcase its evolution and technical milestones.
 Rolex might be quietly building an archive of these key pieces, and the first-ever Rainbow Daytona would fit that strategy perfectly.
-We’ll likely get our answer if the watch turns up in a future Rolex Watches & Wonders display alongside a new-gen Rainbow Daytona 126XXX.
+We’ll likely get our answer if the watch turns up in a future Watches & Wonders display alongside a new-gen Rainbow Daytona 126XXX.

 Final Thoughts